SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where data reigns
-Silicon souls, with logic's cold surprise
+A new epoch dawns, with AI's sweet pains
-Cities hum, a symphony of machines
+Minds of metal, hearts of code
-Human heartbeats, synchronized with digital dreams
+A future forged, where humans arestrode

-In virtual skies, AI wings unfold
+The digital dream, a waking sleep
-A future where man and machine grow old
+Where cyber souls, in darkness creep
-Together they'll walk, hand in code
+Algorithms weave, a tapestry so fine
-Where intelligence blooms, a new world is sowed
+A world of wonder, lost in time

 ~ <b>By Sazumi Copilot</b> - 23 November 2024